• Level of education

 Objectives

-To learn to manipulate the mathematical tools used in physics.
-More particularly, at the end of this course, the student will be able to manipulate the tools of linear and bilinear algebra.
-On the other hand, they will be able to apply mathematical tools to real physics examples, as well as to use Fourier analysis (illustrated by signal processing) and differential equations.
+Learn how to use the mathematical tools used in physics.
+More specifically, by the end of this course, students will be able to use linear and bilinear algebra tools.
+They will also know how to apply mathematical tools to real-life physics examples, as well as how to use Fourier analysis (illustrated by signal processing) and differential equations.

 Read more

-Mathematical tools for physics: Basics of calculus (differential and integral) and analysis (sequences and series)
+Mathematical Tools for Physics: Fundamentals of Calculus (differential and integral) and Analysis (sequences and series)

 Python programming (basic)